Lightning-AI/LitServe/README.md

 https://github.com/user-attachments/assets/ff83dab9-0c9f-4453-8dcb-fb9526726344

-Self-hosting is ideal for hackers, students, and DIY developers, while fully managed hosting is ideal for enterprise developers needing easy autoscaling, security, release management, and 99.995% uptime and observability.
+Self-hosting is ideal for hackers, students, and DIY developers while fully managed hosting is ideal for enterprise developers needing easy autoscaling, security, release management, and 99.995% uptime and observability.

 To host on [Lightning AI](https://lightning.ai/deploy), simply add the `--cloud` arg, login and choose the cloud of your choice.
 ```bash